-While even a weekend getaway is rewarding in an RV, there’s nothing quite like tackling a coast-to-coast road trip in your very own bungalow on wheels.
-Whether you’re taking Route 66 or meandering I-10 for as long as it’ll carry you, RVing across America is a one-of-a-kind experience you and your family are sure not to forget.
+While even a weekend getaway is rewarding in an RV, there’s nothing quite like tackling a coast-to-coast, cross country RV trip road trip!
+Whether you’re taking Route 66 or meandering I-10 for as long as it’ll carry you, RVing across America is a one-of-a-kind, unforgettable experience for you and your family.

 But a cross country RV trip is no simple feat.
 Although traveling by RV may be more convenient and comfortable than stopping in a series of hotel rooms, unpacking and repacking your bags every time you stop, it still takes some planning chops if you want to pull it off without a hitch.
 (Or, you know, with a hitch, if you’re in a travel trailer).

 So in this post, we’ll walk you through some of our best tips for those taking to the road for a major trek, including how to route your trip, how to plan your stops, and what on earth to bring for the occasion.

 Reasons for Renting an RV for a Cross Country Trip